Machine Learning Assisted Resistive Force Theory for Helical Structures at Low Reynolds Number: Introduction

 Rodenborn \textit{et al.}~\cite{Rodenborn2013-iu} presented a robust evaluation of RFT and SBT, and quantitatively compared existing methods of RFT and SBT to experimental results on rotating and translating helical filaments.
 Inspired by this comparison and to exploit advantage of both methods, we delve deeper into critical evaluation of RFT with ideas to develop a new model to compensate the drawbacks of both SBT (computational complexity) and RFT (physical inaccuracy).
 As the first step towards the new model, we develop machine learning assisted resistive force theory (MLRFT) enabling reduced-order model that exploits advantages of each method through a simple neural network.

 In this paper, our approach is to take a rotating or translating helical filament within a low Reynolds number flow.
 This study evaluates RFT and SBT and exploits the advantages of the two after critical evaluation of RFT against the higher-order model to formulate MLRFT.
 For analysis of this reduced-order model, the propulsive force, torque, and drag from MLRFT were compared against the results from an SBT to verify the accuracy.
 The workflow of MLRFT is described in FIG.~\ref{fig:workflow}.
-We first define the geometric parameter ranges based on the biological findings on bacterial flagella.
-In an SBT-based simulation, a series of helical filaments in the aforementioned geometric range are rotated or translated at low Reynolds number and the hydrodynamic forces are evaluated.
-Despite being trained on data from an SBT, a neural network is used to express drag force coefficients -- reminiscent of RFTs -- as functions of the geometry and the arc-length along the filament.
-For generality, the data are normalized for non-dimensional representation.
+We begin by establishing the ranges of geometric parameters based on biological observations of bacterial flagella, including helix length, wavelength, radius, and filament radius.
+These defined parameters are then employed in a simulation based on SBT to calculate the hydrodynamic forces acting on a set of helical filaments.
+These filaments undergo either rotational or translational motion at low Reynolds numbers.
+The data obtained from the SBT simulations are organized and normalized for training a neural network using the KERAS API.
+After the model is trained, it is saved along with the normalization values and can be integrated into structural simulations as a sub-routine to calculate external forces.
 The neural network, in its current form, is restricted to helical geometries, but can be extended to include filaments of arbitrary shapes.
 Nonetheless, our study establishes that, instead of being restricted to a finite choice of analytical functions, neural networks can be to used to express the drag coefficients in an RFT for physical accuracy.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:evalRFT}, we discuss and introduce the assumptions behind RFTs and the formulation of MLRFT.
 Then in Section~\ref{sec:RSS}, a state-of-the-art SBT method, the regularized stokeslet segment (RSS), is discussed.
 Based on assumption and characteristics of RFT and RSS mentioned in the previous sections, Section~\ref{sec:ML} articulates the details of the data generation, neural network training, and the architecture.
 In Section~\ref{sec:Results}, we evaluate the performance of the MLRFT model in terms of accuracy and computational efficiency.
 Lastly, Section~\ref{sec:Conclusion} concludes and presents future research directions.